 Why Do We Have Christmas Trees?

-Long before the advent of Christianity, evergreen trees and plants that remained green in the winter months provided special meaning for people.
+Long before the advent of Christianity, evergreen trees and plants that stayed green throughout Winter provided special meaning for people.
 Just as people today decorate their homes during the festive season with pine, spruce, and fir trees, ancient people hung evergreen boughs over their doors and windows.
 In many cultures it was believed that evergreens would keep away witches, ghosts, evil spirits, and illness.

 The Winter Solstice and Evergreen Trees